madskristensen/WebEssentials.AspNetCore.CdnTagHelpers/README.md

 }
 ```

 That's it.
-Now your should serve all your static assets from the CDN.
+Now all your static assets are being requested directly from the CDN instead of locally from your website.

 ### 3. Verify it works
 Run the page in the browser and make sure that all JavaScript, CSS and image references have been modified to now point to the CDN.